“We’re all ghosts. We all carry, inside us, people who came before us.”

 My Grandfather was first generation Polish-American, and a WWII Vet; my Grandmother was first generation Polish-German American, and they both hold huge chunks of my heart.

 Yet they come through so strongly.

-You see, my estranged Father was adopted by a Polish family (his own ethnicity) but other than him being full blooded Polish, we don’t know much else.
+You see, my Father was adopted by a Polish family, but other than him being half Polish and half Italian, we don’t know much else.